bajamircea/bajamircea.github.io/_posts/2022-12-22-concepts-history.markdown

 Some concepts were added to the language, though note that `std::regular` is weaker than the definition I gave in the previous article: it does not require order.

+# Just a tool

+Concepts are useful in the field of writing libraries that have generic solutions to constrain the kind of types that the library was designed to handle.

+In the end, the C++ concepts are just a tool that covers largely syntactic checks for generic solutions, an imperfect approximation of concepts in general.
+How much the C++ concepts  help depends a lot on how they are used.

+That's similar with `struct`: it allows to refer to a group of members, but the developer has to figure out which members to put together for say a `struct` containing the info about a person.
+The exact syntax requirements to check via concepts fall out of thinking what types would be suitable for a generic solution and careful library design.

+Often C++ concepts lead to a version of duck typing: "If it walks like a duck and it quacks like a duck, then it must be a duck", i.e. if a type matches this list of syntax requirements, then it matches the C++ concept, therefore it must match the concept for which the library was designed.
+The amount of checks is a matter of taste: increasing the number of checks increases the confidence that it's a duck, i.e. that it matches the concept, but too many restrictions might unnecessarily reject a type that would still work.

 # References